grusha89/digitalgarden/_notes/Documents/Document detail/Document detail. Lines.md

 * Exempt (0%)

 To see the other supported country legislations go to [[Legislations]] Organizations that are not VAT payers don't have VAT type column.
-Detailed info about not VAT payers can be found in [[Not VAT payer]]
+Detailed info about not VAT payers can be found in [[Not VAT payer organizations]]

 ==**Amount